Explore

 Oystercatcher, Otterferry

 The lovely Oystercatcher pub and restaurant overlooks Loch Fyne, with plenty of outside space for eating and shells and pebbles to collect on the beach.
+The spit on a low tide can carry across the loch!
 You can meander through Kilfinan for 10 miles to reach it.
-It’s also on a fab 26 mile cycling loop that takes in incredible views over the Kyles of Bute and a decent hill climb up from Ormidale.
+It’s also on a fab 26 mile cycling loop that takes in incredible views over the Kyles of Bute and a decent hill climb up from Ormidale

 Inver